SlenderFox/HeatStreetTalentsRevival/ideas.md

 - Bastion's turret form
 - Genji's swift strike
 - Soldier: 76's helix rockets.
+### Ult Generation
+- Percentage increase.
+### Movement Speed
+- Would have to be very minor and very expensive.
+- Percentage increase or fixed amount?
+### Knockback received reduction
+- Very nice QOL upgrade.
+### Knockback dealt increase
+- Useless on most heroes.
+- Potential to be busted if used on a map with insta-kill hazards.
 ## Abilities
 - The per round random is an interesting idea and makes each playthrough unqiue however it can lead to minor frustration when you never get the abilities you want.
-Also it leads to a kind of boring meta where you should never spend any money on normal upgrades and sometimes talents and instead spend it all on abilities until you have what you need.
+- It leads to a kind of boring meta where you should never spend any money on normal upgrades and sometimes talents and instead spend it all on abilities until you have what you need.
 ### Bulletstorm
 - If Blizz still haven't fixed new heroes in workshop, maybe shelve this.
 - Also causes issues with peacekeeper alt fire.